 Borrowings under the Term Loan bear interest, at our option, at a rate equal to either the LIBOR rate (subject to a 0.0% LIBOR floor), plus an applicable margin (currently 3.25% per annum) or the adjusted base rate, plus an applicable margin (currently 1.25% per annum).
-Borrowings under the Revolver bear interest, at our option, at a rate equal to either the LIBOR rate, plus an applicable margin (currently 3.25% per annum) or the adjusted base rate, plus an applicable margin (currently 1.25% per annum based).
-The Revolver has a commitment fee payable on the undrawn amount ranging from 0.375% to 0.50% per annum.
+Borrowings under the Revolver bear interest, at our option, at a rate equal to either the LIBOR rate, plus an applicable margin (currently 3.25% per annum) or the adjusted base rate, plus an applicable margin (currently 3.25% per annum) or the adjusted base rate, plus an applicable margin (currently 1.25% per annum) or the adjusted base rate, plus an applicable margin (currently 1.25% per annum) or the adjusted base rate, plus an applicable margin (currently 1.25% per annum) or the adjusted base rate, plus an applicable margin (currently 1.25% per annum) or the adjusted base rate, plus an applicable margin (currently 1.25% per annum) or 0.375% to 0.50% per annum.